cdapio/coopr/coopr-docs/docs/source/guide/quickstart/index.rst

 Logging in will take you to the administrator home screen.
 The page, shown below, displays metrics for clusters that are currently running within the tenant.
 Note, the 'All Nodes' count metric indicates all the nodes ever provisioned. (i.e. it is a historical cumulative number including the deleted nodes.)
-This page also shows the 'Catalog', which is a list of 'templates' for provisioning clusters.
+This page also shows, in the icons at the top of the page, a link to the 'Catalog', which is a list of 'templates' for provisioning clusters.
 Several default templates are available out of the box.

 .. figure:: /_images/quickstart/qs_home_screen.png
     :align: center